-We are really delighted to be able to announce our apple tree growing project working with artist, Annie Lord, which will be working to construct an orchard across our collective neighbourhood.
-We are currently looking for local residents to come forward who would like to plant a tree in their front garden or publicly viewable space.
+Its great to be able to announce our apple tree growing project working with artist, Annie Lord, which will be working to construct an orchard across our collective neighbourhood.
+We are currently looking for local residents who live in Portobello, Craigentinny or Musselburgh to come forward who would like to plant a tree in their front garden or publicly viewable space.

 Artist Jenny Pope is inviting participants to take part in a collective creativity and coping strategy project promoting mental wellbeing at this difficult time.
 She has created two art material packs to use at home: 'Tools for Now' and 'Collage Kit'.
 To receive a pack contact Jenny (priced £5 for limited number supported by Art Walk Projects).
 Images of artworks made will later by posted up onto social media.